IR Management

 Use Adaptive Window when:

-- Gating reflections but need to preserve bass
+- Gating reflections but need to preserve bass response

 - Using short measurement windows where bass would be compromised